 Preuss Tide Pool Plaza

-Tide Pool Plaza is located on the outdoor plaza overlooking the Pacific Ocean and La Jolla.
-What you see here is a man-made version of a rocky intertidal pool, where the water ebbs and flows just like the natural tides.
+Here you will find an artificial version of a rocky intertidal pool, where the water ebbs and flows just like the natural tides.

 Some inhabitants you will see include hermit crabs, sea stars, sea cucumbers, sea anemones and the California Spiny lobster.